 Nvidia is the brand you want to look at when looking for a GPU that works well for streaming.
 The simple reason is that Nvidia’s NVEC encoder is amazing for single PC streams.
 It manages the rendering load with little impact on your gameplay.
-However, you will need an RTX capable GPU to take advantage of the new NVEC encoder.
+However, you will want an RTX capable GPU to take advantage of the new NVEC encoder.

 I recommend at least an RTX 2060, but if you can afford a 2070 or 2080, obviously the better the card the better the performance.

 Since streaming is a system intensive activity you will want a good amount of RAM.
 The minimum I would recommend is 16GB.
 However, 32GB of RAM is going to provide a much better streaming experience for you and your audience.